nus-cs2103-AY2021S1/ip/docs/README.md

 1. Download the latest duke.jar from [here](https://github.com/nicholas-gcc/ip/releases/download/A-Release/duke.jar)

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Take note this image reflects the state of the GUI after adding some sample commands so yours may look empty initially.
+Take note this image reflects the state of the GUI after adding some sample commands so yours may look empty initially.<br>
 ![]<img src="/docs/Ui.png" width="374.5" height="588">

 1. Type the command in the message box and press Enter to execute it. e.g. typing list and pressing Enter will give you a list of tasks.